 To be eligible for a BU Maintenance Bursary, you must:

 - be a UK national, or have ‘settled status’ (no restrictions on how long you can stay) or be an EU national; and

-- live in England or the EU, and have ordinarily been a resident in England or the EU for the last three years**
+- live in England or the EU, and have ordinarily been a resident in England or the EU for three years prior to the course start date*

 - have a family income of £16,000 or less per year to qualify for the £3,500 bursary

 - have a family income of between £16,001 and £25,000 to qualify for the £3,000 bursary